curl/everything-curl/usingcurl/tls.md

     curl --cert-status https://example.com/

-This feature is only supported by the OpenSSL, GnuTLS and NSS backends.
+This feature is only supported by the OpenSSL, GnuTLS and NSS back-ends.

 ## Client certificates